 The principal activity of PT Katingan Ria is coal exploration and development.
 The principal activity of Alumicor SA Holdings (Pty) Ltd is the reprocessing of aluminium waste.
-The principal activity of Masedi Platinum (Proprietary) Ltd and Nkwe Platinum (Scarlet) (Proprietary) is holding of platinum resources tenements.
+The principal activity of Masedi Platinum (Proprietary) Ltd and Nkwe Platinum (Scarlet) (Proprietary) Ltd during the financial year was the holding of platinum resources tenements.
 Concurrently the Board of Realm Resources continued to move forward with the exploration and development of the Katingan Ria coal project, oversee operations at Alumicor SA Holdings (Pty) Ltd and continued to pursue new opportunities in the resource sector with the view of maximising shareholder value.